 - Do you have a support system in place?

-- If you horse is euthanized, are you comfortable being there, or will your friend or trainer step in for you if need be?
+- If your horse is euthanized, are you comfortable being there, or will your friend or trainer step in for you if need be?

 - Do you have contact information for the many pet loss support systems in your area?
 Some are nationwide, many others are local and provide valuable support and guidance.

 - Do you have mementos of your horse collected already?
-Often at the time of death it’s horribly difficult to take tail or mane clippings and a shoe.
-You may want to collect these now!
+Often at the time of death, it’s horribly difficult to take tail or mane clippings and a shoe.
+You may want to collect these mementos now.

 Save your horse’s treasured items before the time comes.